 I can remember when I first started backpacking – I was totally afraid of surviving a rain storm.
 It was a fear based on inexperience and I was just not sure what to expect when I encountered my first rain storm, how I would keep my gear and self dry, would I get too cold?

-Ladies: For simplicity, the Men’s model is reviewed but we have a link to the Women’s model as well.
+Ladies: For simplicity, the Men’s models are reviewed but we have a link to the Women’s model as well.

-Quick Answer: The 5 Best Back Packing Rain Jackets
+Quick Answer: The Best Lightweight Rain Jackets For 2017

 - Marmot Precip Jacket